OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Although Xcode enables all binary security features by default, it may be relevant to verify this for an old application or to check for the misconfiguration of compilation options.
 The following features are applicable:

 - **ARC** - Automatic Reference Counting - A memory management feature that adds retain and release messages when required
-- **Stack Canary** - Helps prevent buffer overflow attacks by means of having a small integer right before the return pointer.
+- **Stack Canary** - Stack-smashing protection - Helps prevent buffer overflow attacks by means of having a small integer right before the return pointer.
 A buffer overflow attack often overwrites a region of memory in order to overwrite the return pointer and take over the process-control.
 In that case, the canary gets overwritten as well.
 Therefore, the value of the canary is always checked to make sure it has not changed before a routine uses the return pointer on the stack.
-- **PIE** - Position Independent Executable - enables full ASLR for binary
+- **PIE** - Position Independent Executable - enables full ASLR for executable binary (not applicable for a library)

+Tests to detect the presence of these protection mechanisms is heavily dependent on the language used for developing the application.
+For example, existing techniques for detecting presence of stack canary does not work for pure Swift apps.
+For more details on how to determine which language is used in the application, check [On iOS Binary Protections](https://sensepost.com/blog/2021/on-ios-binary-protections/ "On iOS Binary Protection").

 ### Static Analysis

 #### Xcode Project Settings

-- Stack-smashing protection
+##### Stack Canary protection

-Steps for enabling Stack-smashing protection in an iOS application:
+Steps for enabling stack canary protection in an iOS application:

 1. In Xcode, select your target in the "Targets" section, then click the "Build Settings" tab to view the target's settings.
 2. Make sure that the "-fstack-protector-all" option is selected in the "Other C Flags" section.
 3. Make sure that Position Independent Executables (PIE) support is enabled.

+##### PIE protection

 Steps for building an iOS application as PIE: